Mungai-cmd/demo-repo/README.md

 This file is for educational purposes.
-If any errors found kindly return the envelop to the authority.
+If any errors found kindly return the envelop to the administration.